 Most Linux distributions have an option within its installer for enabling LUKS FDE.
 If this option isn’t set at installation time, you will have to backup your data and re-install, as encryption is applied after disk partitioning, but before file systems are formatted.
 We also suggest securely erasing your storage device:

-We recommend using a desktop environment that supports the Wayland display protocol as it developed with security in mind.
+We recommend using a desktop environment that supports the Wayland display protocol as it was developed with security in mind.
 Its predecessor, X11, does not support GUI isolation, allowing all windows to record screen, log and inject inputs in other windows, making any attempt at sandboxing futile.
 While there are options to do nested X11 such as Xpra or Xephyr, they often come with negative performance consequences and are not convenient to set up and are not preferable over Wayland.

 Fortunately, common environments such as GNOME, KDE, and the window manager Sway have support for Wayland.
 Some distributions like Fedora and Tumbleweed use it by default, and some others may do so in the future as X11 is in hard maintenance mode.
 If you’re using one of those environments it is as easy as selecting the “Wayland” session at the desktop display manager (GDM, SDDM).